SaintChemistry/Last_Bastion/README.md

 - All code is released under the **MIT License**
 - No assets, code or binaries from the original work are used.
 - This is an original, fan-made project inspired by classic siege defense games.
 It is not affiliated with (in any way) or endorsed by Atari Games.
-- The original Rampart is owned by its respective rights holders.
+- The original "Rampart", the inspiration for this creation, is owned by its respective rights holders.

 ### Getting Started